Gothic Theatre

-The Gothic Theatre is a former movie theater turned music venue in Englewood, Colorado.
-It was built in the 1920s and revitalized in 1998.
-Since the theater re-opened in 1998, it has held an abundance of events, ranging from local concerts to private events and film showcases.
+The Gothic Theatre is primarily a music venue in Englewood, Colorado.
+It was built in the 1920s as a movie theater, then revitalized in 1998.
+Since the theater re-opened in 1998, it has held many live events, ranging from local concerts to private events, and film showcases.

 History

-The Gothic Theatre was created in the 1920s.
-Currently it is used as a concert venue; however, when it first opened it was used as a movie theater.
+The Gothic Theatre opened in 1925, as a movie theater, later becoming a concert venue.
 It was the first location in Denver to show talkies.
 The theater quickly became a popular entertainment destination among local society.
-The Gothic's distinguished art decoration and architecture also provided a scene of interest to many people.
-The rounded walls and recessed inlets are still present today, providing a historical touch.
+The Gothic's distinguished art decor and architecture, including rounded walls and recessed inlets, are still present today, providing a historical backdrop to modern entertainment.
 In the 1940s, the Gothic experienced a change of ownership.
 As a result, the exterior was changed to conform to modern times.
-As time passed the Gothic had many different owners, each struggling to gain success with the theater.
-Eventually the place was shut down.
+As time passed the Gothic had many different owners, each struggling to gain success with the theater, with the movie house eventually shuttered.